vmware-tanzu/velero/design/new-prepost-backuprestore-plugin-hooks.md

 It will not receive any resource list items because the backup is not yet running at that stage.
 In addition, the `PreBackupAction` interface will only have an `Execute()` method since the plugin will be executed once per Backup creation, not per item.

-The Velero backup controller will be modified so that if there are any PreBackupAction plugins registered, they will be executed after the restore object is created and validated and before the backup object is fetched, more precisely in function `runValidatedRestore` _after_ function [info.backupStore.GetBackupVolumeSnapshots](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L460).
-If the PreRestoreActions return an err, the restore object is not processed and the Restore phase will be set a `FailedPreRestoreActions`.
+The Velero backup controller will be modified so that if there are any PreBackupAction plugins registered, they will be

 The PostBackupAction plugin API will resemble the BackupItemAction plugin design, but with the fundamental difference that it will receive only as input the Velero `Backup` object without any resource list items.
 By this stage, the backup has already been executed, with items backed up and volumes snapshots processed and persisted.
 The `PostBackupAction` interface will only have an `Execute()` method since the plugin will be executed only once per Backup, not per item.

-If there are any PostBackupAction plugins registered, they will be executed after the restore finishes processing all items and volumes snapshots are restored and logs persisted, more precisely in function `processRestore` _after_ setting [`restore.Status.CompletionTimestamp`](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L273).
+If there are any PostBackupAction plugins registered, they will be executed after the backup is finished and persisted, more precisely _after_ function [c.runBackup](https://github.com/vmware-tanzu/velero/blob/74476db9d791fa91bba0147eac8ec189820adb3d/pkg/controller/backup_controller.go#L274).

 The Velero restore controller package will be modified for `PreRestoreAction` and `PostRestoreAction`.